vtdinh13/huberman-agent/README.md

       --target local
     ```

-    <u>*Recommendation*</u>: Add the `--limit` argument to the command to process a sample.
-For example, `--limit 100` chunks and uploads 100 transcripts.
-This will take around 40 minutes.
+    <u>*Recommendation*</u>: Add the `--limit` argument to process only a sample of rows (each row corresponds to one episode/transcript).
+For example, `--limit 100` chunks and uploads the first 100 transcripts and finishes in about 40 minutes.

       ```
       python ingestion/qdrant.py \